shounak77/real-time-project/README.md

 - Based on the readings, visual indicators are updated

 ## Aim :
-To understand the the realtimeness of the underlying system
+To understand the the real-timeness of the underlying system.

 ## Real Life Use Case :
 To detect alcohol of Drivers, Doctors etc.